+The non-AP STA shall include a Basic variant Multi-Link element in the (Re-)Association Request frame that it transmits by setting the Type subfield of Multi-Link Control field of the Multi-Link element to 0.

+The Basic variant Multi-Link element carried in the (Re-)Association Request frame shall include the Common Info field and the Link Info field.

-The Basic variant Multi-Link element carried in the (Re-)Association Request frame shall include MLD level information that is common to all non-AP STAs affiliated with the non-AP MLD.
-MLD level information shall include at least the MLD MAC address.
+The Common Info field of the Basic variant Multi-Link element carried in the (Re-)Association Request frame shall include the MLD MAC address of the MLD with which the non-AP STA is affiliated by setting the MLD MAC Address Present subfield of the Multi-Link Control field of the Basic variant Multi-Link element to 1.

-The Basic variant Multi-Link element carried in the (Re-)Association Request frame shall include one or more STA profile subelement(s), each of which contains the complete information (such as capabilities) of a non-AP STA affiliated with the non-AP MLD and corresponding to a link that is requested for multi-link setup.
+The Link Info field of the Basic variant Multi-Link element carried in the (Re-)Association Request frame shall include one or more STA profile subelement(s), each of which contains the complete information (such as capabilities) of a non-AP STA affiliated with the non-AP MLD and corresponding to a link that is requested for multi-link setup by setting the Complete Profile subfield of the Multi-Link Control field of the Basic variant Multi-Link element to 1.

+The Link ID subfield of Per-STA Control field of the Per-STA Profile subelement for the corresponding non-AP STA that requests a link for multi-link setup with the AP MLD is set to the link ID of an AP of the AP MLD that is operating on that link.

+The AP shall include a Basic variant Multi-Link element in (Re-)Association Response frame that it transmits by setting the Type subfield of Multi-Link Control field of the Multi-Link element to 0.

+The Basic variant Multi-Link element carried in the (Re-)Association Response frame shall include Common Info field and Link Info field.

-The Basic variant Multi-Link element carried in the (Re-)Association Response frame shall include MLD level information that is common to all APs affiliated with the AP MLD.
-MLD level information shall include at least the MLD MAC address.
+The Common Info field of Basic variant Multi-Link element carried in the (Re-)Association Response frame shall include the MLD MAC address of the MLD with which the AP is affiliated by setting MLD MAC Address Present subfield of Multi-Link Control field of the Basic variant Multi-Link element to 1.

-The Basic variant Multi-Link element carried in the (Re-)Association Response frame shall include one or more STA profile subelement(s), each of which contains the complete information (such as capabilities and operational parameters) of an AP affiliated with the AP MLD and corresponding to a link that is accepted by the AP MLD and requested by the non-AP MLD.
+The Link Info field of the Basic variant Multi-Link element carried in the (Re-)Association Response frame shall include one or more STA profile subelement(s), each of which contains the complete information (such as capabilities and operational parameters) of an AP affiliated with the AP MLD and corresponding to a link that is accepted by the AP MLD and requested by the non-AP MLD by setting the Complete Profile subfield of the Multi-Link Control field of the Basic variant Multi-Link element to 1.

+The Link ID subfield of Per-STA Control field of the Per-STA Profile subelement for the corresponding AP that accepts a link requested by an STA of non-AP MLD with a non-AP MLD is set to the link ID of the AP of the AP MLD that is operating on that link.

-Each STA profile subelement included in the Basic variant Multi-Link element carried in the(Re-)Association Request frame and the (Re-)Association Response frame shall not include another Basic variant Multi-Link element.
+Each Per-STA profile subelement included in the Basic variant Multi-Link element carried in the(Re-)Association Request frame and the (Re-)Association Response frame shall not include another Basic variant Multi-Link element.

 An STA affiliated with an MLD shall include a Basic variant Multi-Link element containing the MLD MAC address of the MLD with which the STA is affiliated in the Authentication frame that it transmits.